Bone, Joint and Muscle Conditions

 Having an extra finger or toe is called polydactyly (pahl-ee-DAK-til-ee).
 The extra digit may range from a small, raised bump to a complete, working finger or toe.
 Most of the time, it’s smaller than the other digits and not well formed.

-There are three types of polydactyly based on where the digit is:
+There are 3 types of polydactyly based on where the digit is:

 - The extra digit is between other fingers or toes (central polydactyly).

-Usually there’s an extra digit on only one hand or one foot.
-Some babies are born with an extra digit on both hands or both feet – and, less often, on both hands and both feet.
+Usually there’s an extra digit on only 1 hand or 1 foot.
+Some babies are born with an extra digit on both hands or both feet.
+Less often, babies are born with extra digits on both hands and both feet.

 Many babies with polydactyly have no other differences in their bodies and no health problems.
 But this condition can happen along with other hand or foot conditions, such as syndactyly (then it’s called polysyndactyly) or with other genetic conditions or syndromes.